GovernmentPlates/indico-presentations/PITCHME.md

 # How do you stay motivated after so many years?

-> Indico's codebase is large and varied so no two days are the same

----

-# How do you stay motivated after so many years?

 > By seeing the impact of your work.
 Seeing people use your project and appreciate the work you've done.

----

-# What advice would you give to other maintainers?

-> Don’t underestimate the impact of writing that blog post, social media post or attending a conference

 ---